jwlunsford/forestry_scripts/cruising_tools/pmrc_site_index/Readme.md

 ## Description:
 Pmrc_si.py is a script that will allows easy Site Index calculations from data collected in the field.
 The current version is only compatible with PMRC-1990 and PMRC 1996 site index equations, but others will be added later if needed.
+The idea here is that a cruiser is collecting site index trees (e.g. one per plot) as they are cruising a planted stand of Loblolly pine timber.
+The model can be used for pre-merch calculations as well, but below about age 7 they may not be very accurate.

 The inputs to these models are dominant height and age.
 Dominant height and age are calculated directly from the data by averaging the values found in the companion data file.
-Data is entered into plotdata.csv prior to running the tool.
+Data needs to be entered into plotdata.csv prior to running the tool.

 Here is a sample of the 'plotdata.csv' file: